Law Office Of Ben Carrasco PLLC 1

 What Qualifies as a High-Asset Divorce in Texas?

-In Texas, a divorce is generally considered “high-asset” when the couple’s combined marital estate exceeds $1 million in value or involves complex properties that require expert valuation.
+Texas courts are charged with making a “just and right” division of a community estate, which means a fair, but not necessarily equal division of assets during a divorce.
+In Texas, a divorce is generally considered “high-net-worth” when the couple’s combined marital estate exceeds $1 million in value or involves complex properties that require professional valuation.

 These cases often include one or more of the following: